rockstor/rockstor-doc/faq.rst

 For home or small business use, we've seen Rockstor install flawlessly on HP, DELL and Supermicro servers and desktops.
-The developers of Rockstor use HP Micro servers for individual use.
+The developers of Rockstor have use HP Micro servers for individual use.

 Rockstor also installs smoothly on the latest generation of servers from vendors like HP and Supermicro.

+For hobby and small home installs the Pi4 / RPi400 is also known to work:
+(Rockstor 4 only).

 I have Rockstor installed.
 How do I get software updates?
 ---------------------------------------------------------

-Rockstor should be updated directly from the web-ui when it indicates that an update is available.
-It's a simple, non-disruptive process and takes only a couple of mouse clicks and a few minutes.
+Rockstor can be updated directly from the Web-UI when it indicates that an update is available.
+It's a simple, non-disruptive process and takes only a couple of mouse clicks.
+Note however that you must select an :ref:`Update Channel <update_channels>` before you will receive any 'rockstor' package updates.
+All upstream OS updates are enabled by default.

 How frequent are the software updates?
 --------------------------------------

-Rockstor development happens at a reasonably fast pace.
-We create test releases almost every other day.
-Once we are satisfied with a batch of changes, we release a stable update.
-This happens roughly once or twice a month.
+Rockstor development depends on the number of our contributors & Stable Channel subscribers.
+Testing channel releases are always more frequent.

+Once we are assured off all recent changes in the Testing Channel we release a Stable Channel update.

 Why is Rockstor updated so frequently?
 --------------------------------------

-While we make major releases that require complete OS install, we try to make these releases as infrequent as possible.
-However, we constantly improve Rockstor and push tested updates in small batches which can be updated online right from the web-ui.
-We do this because we want our users to get the best of Rockstor without any unnecessary disruption or delay.
+While we make major releases that require complete OS re-installs, i.e. such as when moving from Rockstor 3 to 4, we try to make these releases as infrequent as possible.
+Generally we push small tested updates as often as we can, and base our Stable Updates channel releases on the field testing carried out by our community in the Testing Channel.

 .. _faq_license: